 A prospectus must be published when (i) an offer of securities is made to the public, and (ii) securities are admitted to trading on a regulated market.
-There is a single regime throughout the EU governing the content, format, approval and publication of the prospectus.
-This prospectus regulation is a major component of the EU's Financial Services Action Plan aimed at creating a single market in financial services in the EU.
-The automatic European passport is a major step toward this goal, as it allows companies from the EU and third-party countries to offer their securities or apply for admission to listing on any EU regulated market, on the condition that the authority of the home Member State has approved the prospectus.
-The supervisory authorities of the host Member States cannot impose further requirements
+There is a single regime throughout the EU governing the content, format, approval and publication of a prospectus, which is a major component of the EU's Financial Services Action Plan aimed at creating a single market in financial services in the EU.
+The automatic European passport is a major step toward this goal, as it allows companies from the EU and other countries to offer their securities or apply for admission to listing on any EU regulated market, on the condition that the authority of the home Member State has approved the prospectus.
+The supervisory authorities of the host Member States cannot impose further requirements.